-Early Childhood Learning and Development Theory (15 credits)
+Early Childhood Learning and Development Theory (15 Credits)

 Gain an operational knowledge of children’s learning, development, growth and environmental influences in an early childhood and care context within New Zealand.
-Students who successfully complete this course will be able to demonstrate knowledge of children's development and their basis needs, explain the link between attachment behaviour and patterns of behaviour in young children, and demonstrate knowledge of the factors that influence nutrition and their effect on early childhood development.
+Students who successfully complete this course will be able to demonstrate knowledge of children's development and their basic needs, explain the link between attachment behaviour and patterns of behaviour in young children, and demonstrate knowledge of the factors that influence nutrition and their effect on early childhood development.

-Culture and Communication in an Early Childhood Setting (15 credits)
+Culture and Communication in an Early Childhood Setting (15 Credits)

 Develop a range of communication skills to enhance social competency when working with a diverse range of cultural groups within New Zealand.
-This includes using basic te reo Māori and tikanga Māori within a familiar early childhood context to promote awareness of Māori as tangata whenua.
+This includes using basic te reo Māori and Tikanga Māori within a familiar early childhood context to promote awareness of Māori as Tangata Whenua.

-Legislative and Ethical Practices in an Early Childhood Context (15 credits)
+Legislative and Ethical Practices in an Early Childhood Context (15 Credits)

 Develop an awareness of the legislative requirements that support early childhood services in New Zealand, including:

 - Licensing Criteria for Education and Care Services

 - Health and Safety at Work Act 2015

 - Code of Ethics for Certified Teachers